-Students enroll in Biology 3082 (Independent Research II) and must have the appropriate pre-requisites.
-Students who have taken the pre-requisites for Biology 3082 but need to receive credit for an alternative independent research course in their department should contact the Program Manager to discuss the petition process.
+Students enroll in Biology 3364 (Theory and Applications of Cancer Biology) and must have the appropriate pre-requisites.
+Students who have taken the pre-requisites for Biology 3364 but need to receive credit for an alternative research course in their department should contact the Program Manager to discuss the petition process.

 The educational program is dedicated to the learning of:

 - clinical skills in diagnosis and staging of cancer

 - guidelines and clinical recommendations for the most frequent cancer types undergoing RT or CHT-RT